aasthas2022/100-Days-Of-Code-Using-Python/README.md

   - Utilize ASCII art to improve the visual presentation of the game, displaying the game logo at the start.

 - ![Number Guessing game Sample Output](output-image-for-readme/day-12-sample-guess-the-number-output.png)

+## Day 13 - Debugging: How to Find and Fix Errors in your Code

+- **Describing the Problem and Debugging Strategies:**
+  - Learned the importance of describing the problem and untangling complex issues.
+  - Explored various debugging strategies such as reproducing the bug, using print statements, utilizing debuggers, taking breaks, seeking external perspectives, running code often, and consulting resources like Stack Overflow.